lizruonan/Local-Research-QA-M1mac-langchain/README.md

-# Local-Research-QA-M1_Mac-langchain
+# Local Research QA System on M1 Mac using langChain and LLaMA2

+## Description
-A QA system for scientific research using LLMs locally on M1 Mac.
+A local QA system for scientific research, powered by LLMs running locally on an M1 Mac.

 ## Context:
-Large Language Models (LLMs) are powerful for understanding human instructions.
-However, there are many instances that LLMs don't understand user queries in specific fields, such as Advanced Mathematics, Scientific Research, and Engineering.
-To understand the user questions, LLMs will need in-context learning from the topics as an external knowledge source.
+Large Language Models (LLMs) are powerful at understanding human instructions.
+However, they often struggle with domain-specific queries, especially in areas like Advanced Mathematics, Scientific Research, and Engineering.

+To better handle these queries, LLMs require access to domain knowledge as external context.

-In this project, I will discover how to build a QA system for scientific research based on the idea of Retrieval Augmented Generalization (RAG).
-RAG provides external knowledge that is retrieved from selected research documents (such as PDFs).
-LLMs will then be able to provide helpful answers and insights for conducting scientific research.
+This project aims to build a local QA system for scientific research based on Retrieval-Augmented Generalization (RAG) framework.
+Using LangChain and a locally deployed LLaMA2 model, the system retrieves relevant content from selected research documents (such as PDFs) to generate accurate and context-aware responses.

 ## Next Step:
-1. Improve chunk splitting for pdf. documents
+1. Implement improved chunk splitting for PDF documents (custom parser instead of manual markdown conversion)
-2. Add Chat History modules
+2. Add multi-turn chat history to support context-aware conversations.